BirthdayResearch/quantum/README.md

 - `flushMultipleTokenFunds(uint256 _fromIndex, uint256 _toIndex)` function to flush the excess funds `(token.balanceOf(Bridge) - tokenCap)` across supported tokens to a hardcoded address (`flushReceiveAddress`) anyone can call this function.
   - For example, calling flushMultipleTokenFunds(0,3), only the tokens at index 0, 1 and 2 will be flushed.
   - This applies to all tokens and ETH.
+  - only funds exceeding respective `_tokenCap` will be transferred to a specified wallet address in the event of a flush.

 ### flushFundPerToken